d2foundry/oracle_engine/CONTRIBUTING.md

 * fix - fixes a bug
 * add - new perks, functionality, etc
 * data - we had wrong data
-* feature - generally also dependent on the frontend/needs kat
+* feat - generally also dependent on the frontend/needs kat

 # Thank You!